kavia-common/recipe-hub-12459-12469/recipe_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Troubleshooting

+- Missing REACT_APP_API_BASE_URL:
+  The app will throw at startup if this is not set.
+Create `.env` from `.env.example` and set the correct backend URL.

+- 401/403 errors when creating/editing/favoriting:
+  You must be logged in.
+Use the Register and Login pages first.
+If the token expired, log in again.

+- CORS errors:
+  Ensure the backend CORS allows the frontend origin.
+The default backend settings allow all origins for dev.

 ## Customization